 - a patient can become a patient simply by obtaining a written order for CBD from a physician practicing at a hospital or associated clinic affiliated with a Kentucky public university having a college or school of medicine or

 - one can also be a patient in Kentucky by participating in a clinical trial or in an expanded access program, in which case the patient receives a drug or substance approved for the use of those participants by the United States Food and Drug Administration

 - patients may only legally obtain and possess CBD if they have been given a written order from an eligible physician

-In 2014, Kentucky Gov. Steve Beshear signed S.B.
-124 into law, a bill intended to provide individuals suffering from intractable seizure disorders with safe, legal access to cannabidiol (CBD).
-The bill, however, fails to provide patients with any legal access to CBD as it is illegal to home cultivate and there is no state-regulated dispensary system in place.
+In 2014, Kentucky Gov. Steve Beshear also signed S.B.
+124 into law, a bill intended to provide individuals suffering from intractable seizure disorders with safe, legal access to cannabidiol (CBD) derived from marijuana.

 In January 2019, a bipartisan group of Kentucky lawmakers introduced House Bill 136 to legalize a medical marijuana program for the state.
 However, the medical marijuana legislation failed to pass before Kentucky’s 2019 General Assembly concluded on March 29, 2019.